Bible Chapter Summary

 Proverbs 23:26-27

-“My son, give me thine heart, and let thine eyes observe my ways.”
+“My son, give me thine heart, and let thine eyes observe my ways.
+For a whore is a deep ditch; and a strange woman is a narrow pit.”

 Read Proverbs 23 in full